stroiman/obsidian-dev-publish/README.md

 > [!WARNING]
 > This feature does not work for medialinks in a footnote due to a [bug in the
 > Obsidian API](https://github.com/obsidianmd/obsidian-api/issues/166).
+> "Fixed" in version 0.11.2 of this plugin

 ## Desired features